dockimbel/auto-resize/README.md

 	resize-h	Resize component horizontally only.
 	resize-v	Resize component vertically only.
 	resize-all	Resize component in both directions.
+	alone		Resize a face on its own layer without interfering with others faces in the same pane.
 ```
+The `alone` keyword main purpose is to handle proper resizing of faces used as background (see `%sample/from-cyphre-test.r`).

 Additionally, it is possible to specify a minimum size for the root window using `min-size` option:
 ```